MohammedAl-Mahdawi/nosbackup/README.md

     configurations|c  Reset the configurations
     destinations|d    Reset destinations
-    backup|b [now]    Backup, using the existing configurations and destinations, or create them if they are not exist.
+    backup|b [now]    Backup, using the existing configurations and destinations, or create them if they do not exist.
 ```

 For example you can run: